Frequently asked questions

 How much does this cost?

 Other than your time, it’s free!
-Mentors and coordinators will also be able to recommend free game-making tools.
+You can choose to use paid tools, but rest assured that mentors and coordinators will also be able to recommend free game-making tools.

 Do I need to have any programming, art, or sound skills?